Described below are more detailed instructions on what you need to do, and when, concerning Fall OCI:

 appropriate Phase from the "Sessions" drop-down menu.
 A list of

-the employers you bid for will appear, and in the column headed
+the employers you bid on will appear, and in the column headed

 "Invitations," you'll see either "invited," "alternate," "not invited"

-If you've been "invited," that means you've been selected for an interview, and should click on the "Accept Preselect" button, which will take you to a screen where that employer's interview schedule will display.
+If you've been "invited," you have been selected for an interview, and you should click on the "Accept Preselect" button, which will take you to that employer's interview schedule.
 Select an interview time and click on "Submit."
-If selected students do not sign up for an interview by the deadline established by the Career Services Office, students who were listed as "alternates" by that employer will be notified by email that they can sign up for interviews.
-If your status is listed as either "not invited" or "pending," after an employer has submitted its list of preselects, it means you were not selected for an interview.
+If selected students do not sign up for an interview, students listed as "alternates" by that employer will be notified by email that they can sign up for interviews.

 If you are preselected but do not want to accept an interview opportunity, please click on the "Decline" button so that your interview spot can be offered to another student.